Adulting is tough, more so for young adults who spend beyond their means. Easier to be magastos than matipid, right?

 - Take a graduate degree if you can get a scholarship.

-- Take online courses for free or a minimal fee.
+- Take online courses for free or for a minimal fee.

 - Enroll in a professional certification program.

 - Attend seminars and workshops on topics that will boost your career or investments.

 - Watch video tutorials on something you're passionate about and would like to earn income from.
 It's free!

 2. Small Business

 Minimum investment: PHP 5,000